-After spending a month in Sri Lanka exploring the West, South, Middle and North of the country I did a roundup of our travel expenses and was surprised to learn that Sri Lanka is the cheapest countries I’ve traveled to so far!
+After spending a month in Sri Lanka exploring the West, South, Middle, and North of the country I did a roundup of our Sri Lanka travel budget and was surprised to learn that Sri Lanka is the cheapest country I’ve traveled to so far!

 Sri Lanka travel budget

-Check the infographic below for detailed information about the costs of our trip to Sri Lanka and find out exactly how much we spent on accommodation, transportation, food, activities and our visa.
+Check the infographic below for detailed information about our Sri Lanka trip costs and find out exactly how much we spent on accommodation, transportation, food, activities, and our visa.

-Sri Lanka travel budget: important facts and figures
+Sri Lanka on a budget: important facts and figures

-• I traveled Sri Lanka with my husband, all expenses mentioned are for the two of us together.
+• I traveled to Sri Lanka with my husband, all expenses mentioned in this Sri Lanka trip budget are for the two of us together.

 • I quote prices in Sri Lankan Rupees (LKR) as well as € and $.
 When we were in Sri Lanka (February 2017), €1 was around 160LKR and $1 was around 150LKR.
 As the exchange rate varies this may be different now.